CAMPGROUND NAME: Blowing Springs

 Comments:

-Lake Moomaw is a cold-water 2,530-acre (15 mile) lake with a sandy
+Lake Moomaw is a cold-water 2,530-acre lake with a sandy beach for swimming.

-beach for swimming.
-The boat ramp is located at the Bolar Flat Marina.
+A boat ramp is located at the Bolar Flat Marina which has a modern dock with

 HIKING

-Greenwood Point Trail (loop) - 4.4 miles
+Greenwood Point Trail (foot) - 4.4 miles

-Loop Trail - 1.8 miles
+Grouse Point Loop trail (foot) - 1.8 miles

 FISHING